by Scott A. Travers

 Victor Gonzalez and Richard Cleland of Cleland & Associates Insurance Inc. in Dallas, Texas, who obtain primary coverage through the Travelers Insurance Company, offer an “All-Risk” numismatic policy which also is covered by reinsurance.

-Suppose Katrina-related claims against such policies totaled $50 million.
-Since some of the business was “farmed out” to reinsurers, or secondary insurance companies, Travelers’ liability would be substantially less than $50 million, so Travelers wouldn’t have to bear the full impact.
+Suppose Sandy-related claims against such policies totaled $50 million.
+Since some of the business was “farmed out” to reinsurers, or secondary insurance companies, Gonzalex and Cleland said that Travelers’ liability would be substantially less than $50 million, so Travelers wouldn’t have to bear the full impact.

 Upon renewal of their policies, however, customers holding such insurance could well face significantly higher premiums because the reinsurers would either raise their fees substantially or decline to accept the risk altogether, forcing Travelers to assume more of the risk and charge more for the coverage.
 Anyone with one of those “All-Risk” policies could see an extraordinary rise in the premium – 25 percent or more.

-In these turbulent times, it’s advisable to insure yourself against loss before you even go into a place where there could be a risk of terrorism, a natural disaster or something else unexpected.
+In these turbulent times, it’s advisable to insure yourself against loss before you even go into a place where there could be a risk of terrorism, a natural disaster or something else unexpected, especially when traveling overseas.

 Carrying coins – en route to and from a coin show, for example – can be risky, and you should be insured against hazards such as loss, theft or damage which can occur at such times.